 Much of Argyll’s appeal lies in its rugged, untamed beauty.
 But when nature is tamed, nurtured and arranged in ways that appeal to the human senses, the results can make for a deeply relaxing experience.
-This is exactly what awaits those who make the journey to Crarae Gardens, 10 miles south of Inveraray on the A83 close to the banks of Loch Fyne.
+This is exactly what awaits those who make the journey to Crarae Gardens, 10 miles south of Inveraray on the A83, close to the banks of Loch Fyne.

 Crarae Garden

-The gardens are worth a visit at any time of year and its hillside setting sees woody plants radiating out from the Crarae burn.
+The gardens are worth a visit at any time of year, and their hillside setting sees woody plants radiating out from the Crarae burn.
 Rhododendrons, azaleas, camellias and magnolias are much in evidence in the early part of the year, gradually giving way to a variety of shrubs and trees which put on a spectacular display of autumn colour.
 The combination of naturalistic planting of carefully selected trees, shrubs and other plants together with the conifers towering above and the natural drama of the setting creates the feeling of a Himalayan valley.

 Spring